 But the balsamic vinegar (or you can use a balsamic vinaigrette) really tied all this goodness together and makes it a cohesive little power bowl.

-Notes and substitutions for this quinoa bowl with butternut squash and Brussels sprouts:
+Notes on making quinoa with butternut squash and Brussels sprouts:

 - To make this efficient, I start the butternut squash in the oven first, since it takes the longest, then I prep and add the Brussels sprouts and put them in the oven to roast too and then cook the quinoa.
 Everything is ready at the same time!